Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography

 \subsection{3D System Parameter Analysis}

 Figure~\ref{fig:3d_analysis} presents three 3D diagnostic plots from the full session history.
 Figure~\ref{fig:3d_analysis}(a) shows the distance parameter space: the pinhole surface $D = f H_s / h$ plotted over focal length $f$ and character height $h$, with the yellow marker indicating the operating point over all recorded sessions.
-The operating point sits well within the high-sensitivity region of the surface, confirming that the calibrated focal length and Michigan character height ($H_s = 72$~mm) produce distance estimates on the steep, well-conditioned part of the curve.
-Figure~\ref{fig:3d_analysis}(b) shows the 3D trajectory of all session detections in (frame, distance, velocity) space, colored by TTC safety level: green for TTC $> 5$~s (safe following), orange for TTC $2$ - $5$~s (caution), and red for TTC $< 2$~s (danger).
+The operating point sits well within the high-sensitivity region of the surface, confirming that the calibrated focal length and Michigan character height ($H_s$ = 72~mm) produce distance estimates on the steep, well-conditioned part of the curve.
+Figure~\ref{fig:3d_analysis}(b) shows the 3D trajectory of all session detections in (frame, distance, velocity) space, colored by TTC safety level: green for TTC $>$ 5~s (safe following), orange for TTC 2 - 5~s (caution), and red for TTC $< $ 2~s (danger).
 The trajectory cluster concentrates near zero velocity and distances 1 - 5~m, reflecting the predominantly static indoor and near-range test conditions.
 The few orange and red points correspond to controlled approach sequences used for pose compensation validation.
-Figure~\ref{fig:3d_analysis}(c) shows the 3D OCR quality model: a bilinear surface fitting OCR confidence as a function of distance and estimated illuminance, with blue dots as actual measurements.
-Confidence is highest at close range ($< 5$~m) and moderate illuminance ($500$ - $1500$~lux), and degrades gracefully at longer range and lower light.
-The surface fit confirms that distance is the dominant factor, consistent with the expected resolution drop-off of the pinhole projection.